MicrosoftDocs/defender-docs/defender-xdr/merge-incidents-manually.md

 - When the incidents are in the process of merging, you can't display or make any changes to either incident.

-- Incident merges are recorded in the consolidated incident's activity log.
-The log messages show the names and IDs of the incidents that were merged into the open incident.
+- Incident merges are recorded in the target incident's activity log.
+The log messages show the names and IDs of the source incidents that were merged into the open (target) incident.

-- Activity log entries from the abandoned incident are copied into the consolidated incident's activity log.
-The entries appear with an indication that they were merged from the old incident.
-You can filter the activity log to show entries from either original incident or from all merged incidents.
+- Activity log entries from the source incident are copied into the target incident's activity log.
+The entries appear with an indication that they were merged from the source incident.
+You can filter the activity log to show entries from either the source or target incidents, or from both.

 ## See also